storax/cookiecutter-pypackage/README.rst

 Cookiecutter template for a Python package.
 See https://github.com/audreyr/cookiecutter.

 I adapted the pypackage from nekroze a little bit for my needs.
-It uses the https://github.com/storax/jinjaapidoc package to create the api documenation.
+It uses the https://github.com/storax/jinjaapidoc package to create the api documenation automtically.

 * Free software: BSD license
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more